Br. John Eustice, CSV, gives a vocations talk that is, well, slightly off the beaten path.

 He brings his own rich experience in youth ministry to the table, and over his years of ministry, he has developed a special interest in bringing teens closer to Christ, much like his own formative years.

 His years as a Viatorian have taken him across all parts of the Chicago Province, from St. Patrick Parish in Kankakee, to his work as a youth minister at the Viatorian mission in Belize, and in 2014 to Saint Viator High School, where he served as co-director of Campus Ministry.

 He recently served on the leadership team of the Viatorian Community as a member of its Provincial Council, and also spent the last 18 months working with youth and young adult ministry at Maternity BVM Parish in Bourbonnais.

 It all adds us to a religious vocation that Br.
 John might not have seen coming before taking his infamous road trip.
-Yet, he continues to be called to the Viatorian mission statement, that calls members to proclaim the good news of Jesus Christ — especially among the young and abandoned in today’s world — and to work in favor of peace and social justice.
+Yet, he continues to be called to the Viatorian mission statement, that calls members to proclaim the good news of Jesus Christ — especially among the young and abandoned in today’s world — and to work to advance peace and social justice.